ensonik/blocked-reporter/README.md

-This module uses the https://www.npmjs.com/package/blocked package to report stats through
+This module uses the https://www.npmjs.com/package/blocked package to report stats through the node-dogstatsd library.

 # Importing